juicyfx/juicy/README.md

 ------

-The goal of Juicy Functions is to provide free and easy integrations for the [Vercel](https://vercel.com) platform.
+The goal of Juicy Functions is to provide free and easy functions for the [Vercel](https://vercel.com) platform.
 I wanted also trully understand how [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) works and givin something back to the community.
 Enjoy it!